top of page

 In 2020 I also began having some new types of spiritual experiences that were different from any of the three I mentioned already.
 In a sense this new experience felt like a larger field that the three other practices were included in.

-What emerged for me was discovering the concept of the evolution of expanding intelligence that was wrapped up in the new quantum field discoveries.
-The teaching included the thought that intelligence was evolving outward from the original “Big Bang” ignition point into more complex and intelligent forms… not backwards or contracting to some perfect Eden.
-And I was a part of that expansion.
+What emerged for me was discovering the concept of the evolution of expanding intelligence that was being suggested in the new quantum field discoveries and the contemplative spirit world.
+This teaching included the thought that intelligence was evolving outward from the original “Big Bang” ignition point into more complex and intelligent forms… not backwards or constricting to some perfect Eden.
+And I, in this life, was a part of that expansion.

 kosmos.jpg

-This evolutionary faith seemed like a much more positive story for me than the traditional one that somehow we had “fallen” from a perfect state into this world in sin.
-A story that is still very prominent in the tradition religions of the world.
+For me this evolutionary faith seemed like a much more positive story than the traditional one that somehow we had “fallen” from a perfect state into this world in sin.
+A story that is still very prominent in the traditional religions of the world.

 Eden.jpg

-The quantum realm piece of the evolution of expanding intelligence story suggested to me that my life and the Kosmos unfolded in a field of many possibilities, all expanding out, not collapsing to nothing.
+The quantum realm piece of the evolution of expanding intelligence story suggested to me that my life and the Kosmos unfolded in a field of many possibilities, all expanding outward, not collapsing back to some perfect form.

 quantum field.jpg

-I read a couple of books that influenced me about this "evolutionary faith."
+I read a some books that influenced me about this "evolutionary faith."

 The main one was…